gw-odw/odw-2022/setup.md

 <img src='./share/video-icon.png' width=18 /> [Video instructions](https://drive.google.com/file/d/1YZcaY-35JiHXOH4unRe5ECSeDl8IZFZy/view?usp=sharing)

-This workshop uses [Python version 3.8](https://www.python.org/downloads/release/python-380/).
+This workshop uses [Python version 3.9](https://www.python.org/downloads/release/python-390/).
 We recommend creating a [Python virtual environment](https://docs.python.org/3.8/tutorial/venv.html) and install all the package dependencies there.
 The official environment with all the required packages is [igwn-py38](https://computing.docs.ligo.org/conda/environments/igwn-py38/), available from the International Gravitational-Wave Observatory Network ([IGWN](https://computing.docs.ligo.org/guide/)) community website.
 However, we make available also a *light-weight* version of this environment, with only the strictly necessary packages to execute the notebooks.
-Whenever possible, we recommend the full installation though
+Whenever possible, we recommend the full installation though.

 This guide will walk you through the configuration of this environment with [Conda](https://www.anaconda.com/).